Fiber foods during pregnancy

 - Each meal should contain a sufficient amount of fiber.
-For breakfast, you should have cereals, but choose those without added sugar.
+Eat cereals for the breakfast, but choose those without added sugar.
 If you add some fresh or dried fruits, the amount of fiber will be even higher.

-- A good choice is also the millet porridge boiled on milk with the addition of dried fruits.
+- A good choice is also the millet porridge boiled in milk with the addition of dried fruits.

 - Eat bread from whole wheat flour.
 For pastry substitute half of flour with whole wheat flour too.
 Products from spelt flour are also a good choice during pregnancy!